 In short, Heather’s Foster Dogs is looking for responsible, dedicated, and loving pet owners for our foster animals.
-This means a couple of things:
+This means:

 To adopt a dog from Heather’s Foster Dogs, you must…